3mdeb/verified-boot/verified_boot_app_spec.md

 the current partition for files that may be alternative usable bootloaders.
 It searches recursively for files using simple heuristics, such as file name:
 `bootx64.efi`, `elilo.efi`, `grubx64.efi`, `shimx64.efi` and `bootmgfw.efi` or
 `.efi` file extension matching.
+If available, the application will look at shim's fallback mechanism with `boot.csv` file and investigate its content for potential alternative bootloaders.
 If any of the files contains a signature not made by Microsoft keys, they are prioritized for trust prompts.
 Once all other options are exhausted, the application will prompt to trust the Microsoft keys/certificates if any bootloaders signed by them are found.

 The application may continue booting the currently processed bootloader or proceed to check next bootloader and continue with trust prompts until all